D-Tsonev/Project-1/README.md

 ## Victories

 - I found this project to be very helpful in developing my experience with problem-solving as I initially had trouble separating the idea of actually moving the grid cells and adding classes to them instead to give the appearance of movement.
-This solidified my understanding of vanilla JavaScript and gave me a chance to grow confident in using methods and functions to manipulate the user's experience.
+This solidified my understanding of Vanilla JavaScript and gave me a chance to grow confident in using methods and functions to manipulate the user's experience.

 - I'm pleased with the look and feel of the game in terms of its appearance and the sounds and the satisfaction of removing Mammoths.